The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Acknowledgements

 K.S.F. thanks Sean McLaughlin, Johannes Lange, Sihan Yuan, David W. Hogg, and the Astronomical Data group at the Center for Computational Astrophysics for helpful discussions.
+We are grateful to the anonymous referee, whose feedback has greatly improved this manuscript.
 This work received support from the U.S. Department of Energy under contract number DE-AC02-76SF00515 and from the Kavli Institute for Particle Astrophysics and Cosmology.
 K.S.F. is supported by the NASA FINESST program under award number 80NSSC20K1545.
 J.L.T. acknowledges support of NSF grant AST-2009291.
 J.D.~is supported by the Lawrence Berkeley National Laboratory Chamberlain Fellowship.
-This research made use of computational resources at SLAC National Accelerator Laboratory and the NYU Department of Physics; authors thank the SLAC computational team and Mulin Ding at NYU for computational support.
+This research made use of computational resources at SLAC National Accelerator Laboratory and the NYU Department of Physics; the authors thank the SLAC computational team and Mulin Ding at NYU for computational support.
 This research used resources of the National Energy Research scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC0205CH11231.

+We thank Instituto de Astrofisica de Andalucia (IAA-CSIC), Centro de Supercomputacion de Galicia (CESGA), and the Spanish academic and research network (RedIRIS) in Spain for hosting Uchuu DR1, DR2, and DR3 in the Skies \& Universes site for cosmological simulations.
+The Uchuu simulations were carried out on Aterui II supercomputer at Center for Computational Astrophysics, CfCA, of National Astronomical Observatory of Japan, and the K computer at the RIKEN Advanced Institute for Computational Science.
+The Uchuu Data Releases efforts have made use of the skun@IAA\_RedIRIS and skun6@IAA computer facilities managed by the IAA-CSIC in Spain (MICINN EU-Feder grant EQC2018-004366-P).

+The UNIT simulations were run at the MareNostrum Supercomputer hosted by the Barcelona Supercomputing Center (BSC), Spain, thanks to the PRACE project grant No 2016163937.